 As we gained more clients we needed more people, so we put up an ad on various Facebook groups.
 I wanted to hire a Colombian that spoke English very well and that had a lot of desire to work.

-After a couple interviews, we found an amazing person.
-We’ve repeated the formula, and today, Red Door Studios has 13 employees (part time and full time) here in Medellin.
+After a couple of interviews, we found an amazing person.
+We’ve repeated the formula, and today, Red Door Studios has 13 employees (part-time and full time) here in Medellin.

 How I started a business in Colombia

 Just like in the U.S. there are various entity options in Colombia: